Croatia: World Cup 2014 Team Preview

 The ex Spurs and current Real Madrid star is the cornerstone upon which the rest of the Croatian team is built around.
 A skillfull ball player, Modric will look to pose an attacking threat through many outlets.

-He plays as an orthodox central midfielder for Croatia and is a genuine world class talent.
+He plays as an orthodox central midfielder for Croatia and is a genuine world class player.
 Vision, touch, composure and incisiveness, Modric has got it all.
 He is a hugely talented dead ball specialist too, though this isn’t demonstrated at club level due to the presence of Cristiano Ronaldo, Xabi Alonso and Gareth Bale.

 Modric has that much sought ability to dictate the pace of the game to how he sees fit, accentuating the strengths of his team mates and allowing them to thrive in the process.